Bira/octopus-carnival/_posts/2025-06-13-ultra-tech-dungeons.md

 switches, triggers, or touchpads), its information displays, and its business end even if you don't know what the thing actually _does_.
 You can identify the high-tech civilization's writing even though you can't read it, and you can identify its iconography for "danger".

-This is a form of Unusual Background that makes you immune to the sort of amusing accident which plagues low-tech unfortunates confronted with high-tech devices.
 You can also recognize hazards like exposed live wires, recognize which type of power cell goes into a device, and plug it in.

+This is a form of Unusual Background that makes you immune to the sort of amusing accident which plagues other low-tech explorers confronted with high-tech devices.

 More importantly, Tech Familiarity is a pre-requisite for learning high-tech skills, and the language of the high-tech civilization (if any).
 With this